 - Certified Collision Center — 3K

 Resources — house pages that provide valuable information pertaining to Toyota vehicles across the lineup.

 - Safety Recalls & Service Campaigns — 3.5K

 - Videos — 2.2K

 Some lower engaged links are still placed higher based on business priorities.
 For example, ToyotaCare (no-cost maintenance plan) sits above Toyota Genuine Parts, because it’s a business priority to inform customers of the complimentary service.

 Find A Dealer found a higher position next to the search CTA (desktop) and on the nav bar (mobile).
 The 3 top level categories were laid out as shown below.

 The team noticed that a majority of user engagement is captured in the top 4 links.
 They also wanted to mirror the navigation UI of Toyota.com, the primary marketing experience.
-As a result, we used 4 large icons to represent the top 4 links in each of the top level categories.
-To provide context for users, the links were grouped by sub-headers.
+We used 4 large icons to represent the top 4 in each category.
+Contextual sub-headers were used to classify link clusters — hinting at the content for each.

 After the new designs were implemented, the analytics team was able to provide us with data that revealed significant improvement to user engagement.
 With the new navigation design, analytics observed a 3% increase in engagement on desktop and 1% on mobile.